boardroom-inc/stateless/docs/DAO-ecosystem/protocols/stablecoins/trueusd.md

-title: True USD - EthHub
+title: True USD - stateless

 description: TrueUSD is a stablecoin that you can redeem 1-for-1 for US dollars.
 TUSD is the first asset token created on the TrustToken Platform.